cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

-Today we are announcing the initial public beta release of the Cogent Core GUI framework.
-Cogent Core prioritizes the ability to Code Once, Run Everywhere (Core), and indeed you are reading this blog in a Cogent Core app running on the web via wasm (web assembly).
-The same code can run on macOS, Windows, Linux, iOS, Android, and the Web through a `core` command line tool that manages all the details for running and building apps for each of those different platforms.
+Today we are announcing the initial public release of the Cogent Core GUI framework.
+Cogent Core prioritizes the ability to Code Once, Run Everywhere (Core).
+You are reading this blog in a Cogent Core app running on the web via wasm (web assembly).
+The same code can run on macOS, Windows, Linux, iOS, Android, and the web, through a `core` command line tool that manages all the details for running and building apps for each platform.

-Cogent Core is written in Go (Golang), and inherits many of its best features from this amazing language and its associated ecosystem.
-Go code is simple, easy to read and write, and emphasizes a minimalist approach that eschews as much of the extra syntax and boilerplate stuff that clutters so many other languages.
+Cogent Core is written in Go (Golang), and inherits many of the best features from this language and its associated ecosystem.
+Go code is simple, easy to read and write, and emphasizes a minimalist approach without the extra syntax and boilerplate that clutters other languages.

 Here's a simple hello world app in Cogent Core: